 How do global economic and political forces shape the lives and future of citizens, business, and civil society?
-Our Political Economy Master programme will teach you to answer these questions.
-The programme covers the ground from ‘economics for non-economists’ to understanding how the ‘rules of the game’ are shaped, to thinking about ‘winners’ and ‘losers’ of an open global economy and how that gives rise to ‘new’ conflicts.
-You will address the critical issues in global and comparative terms facing the developed and developing worlds, from Asia to Europe to the Americas.
-We will focus on contemporary challenges such as migration, the struggle for development, or better financial market governance.
+The Master's programme Political Economy covers the ground from ‘economics for non-economists’ to understanding how the ‘rules of the game’ are shaped, to thinking about ‘winners’ and ‘losers’ of an open global economy and how that gives rise to ‘new’ conflicts.

 This year, you won’t be able to attend any busy on-campus events with lots of people.
 But our online Open House is the perfect way to get to know UvA study programmes and university life from the comfort of your own home.